History of Belgrade

 These conquerors also gave different names to the city: Singidunum, Nandor, Fehervar, Nandor Alba, Alba Greaca, Grieschisch Weisenburg, Alba Bulgarica, Taurunum etc, till 1941, when for the last time the name was changed to Prince Eugenburg, ordered by Nazi Germany.
 Belgrade is also the leader in the number of symbolic names by which it was called: Hill of combat and glory, Hill for thinking, House of Wars, Rumelian Misir, House of freedom, Gate to the East, Gate to the West etc.

-This often neglected European tourist destination has much to offer.
-Its perfect location on the confluence of two large rivers always drew people in search of better life, but also an incredible number of conquerors.
-This is the city over which the greatest number of battles was fought in the history of mankind and the city with the largest number of names given by this infinite number of invaders.
-Even though the city was destroyed and rebuilt over and over again, giving the impression that this vicious circle would never end, today Belgrade is the city of many hidden wonders and one of the best nightlife experiences in Europe.
+This often neglected European tourist destination has lots to offer.
+Its perfect location at the mouth of two large rivers has always drawn not only those in pursuit of a better life, but an incredible number of conquerors as well.
+This is the city over which the highest number of battles seem to have been fought in the history of mankind and the city with the largest number of names given by all manner of invaders.
+Though the city has been destroyed and rebuilt over and over again, leaving the impression that there seems to be no end to this vicious circle, today Belgrade is the city of many hidden gems and apparently one of the best nightlife experiences in Europe.

-Zlatibor is a beautiful mountain in Serbia, often visited by domestic and foreign tourists for its enchanting nature, perfectly clear, invigorating air, delicious local cuisine and generally healing properties of the mountain.
-Exactly because of these features, parents tend to take children to Zlatibor as often as possible.
-However, apart from the famous fresh air and enjoyable walks, keep in mind that there is also lot to be seen and visited while on the mountain.
+Zlatibor is a beautiful mountain in Serbia, often visited by domestic and foreign tourists for its enchanting nature, limpid and pristine landscape, fresh and crispy air, delicious local cuisine and generally healing properties of the mountain.
+Exactly because of these features, parents tend to more often than not take children to Zlatibor.
+However, apart from the famed fresh air and enjoyable walks, keep in mind that there is also lot to be seen and visited while there.